What is the Best Refractometer for Brewing, Salinity and Honey?

 - Put a drop of distilled(or reverse osmosis water) into your refractometer.

-- If your refractometer has a screw, turn it until the visible shadow inside the eyepiece falls on the zero mark.
+- If your refractometer has a screw, turn it until the visible shadow inside the eyepiece falls on the zero marks.

 - If it doesn’t have a screw, read the manual that comes with your device, as most digital ones have different zeroing methods.